You've probably heard the phrase before, but you might still be wondering, "what is direct response marketing?"

 - Getting the customer to agree to a sales call

-Features of Direct Response Marketing
+Four Types Of Direct Response Marketing Campaigns

 A sales letter or email is an excellent way to get a customer to take immediate action.
 Through sales letters and emails, a marketer can ask the customer to visit a link, send an email or make a phone call.